synology-backup

 Security Notes

-• Credentials: Always use a dedicated credentials file with restricted permissions (chmod 600).
-Never inline secrets in config files, scripts, or fstab.
+• Credentials: Always use a dedicated SMB credentials file with chmod 600.
+Never inline secrets in config, scripts, or fstab.

 • Network: Use Tailscale or a VPN for remote backups.
 Never expose SMB (port 445) to the public internet.

-• NAS user: Create a dedicated Synology user with access to only the backup share — not an admin account.
+• NAS user: Dedicated user with access to only the backup share — not an admin account.

 Source Transparency